By John Freeman

 “The reality is the reality,” said Venter, the scientist/author/visionary who made a rare public appearance at his alma mater Monday evening, Oct.
 28. “Every life form on this planet is DNA-driven software…Some of us make wonderful music, some make wonderful science.
 Some write books.
 There are many endeavors that help define humanity.
 I don’t feel diminished at all knowing that I’m made of DNA-driven software.”

 Such assertions formed the backdrop for Venter’s on-campus appearance at Price Center East, before an admiring, curious gathering that filled the 300-seat hall to capacity.
-Presented by UC San Diego Extension
+Presented by UC San Diego Extension, the event was part of the Helen Edison Lecture Series.

 Moderator Roger Bingham, director/co-founder of The Science Network and a UC San Diego neuroscientist, gently tapped into Venter’s surpassing intellect in the hour-long session that was more relaxed conversation than probing interview.
 Turning to Venter at the start, he said: “We don’t know where it’s going to go, but then, that’s been your life, hasn’t it?”

 Venter was by turns humorous, boastful, wry and thoughtful.
-With a new book out, his second, titled “Life at the Speed of Light: From the Double Helix to the Dawn of Digital Life,” he’s been making the national media rounds in recent weeks, so it was only natural that he should return to UCSD.
+With a new book out, his second, titled “Life at the Speed of Light: From the Double Helix to the Dawn of Digital Life,” he’s been making the national media rounds in recent weeks, so it was only natural that he should return to UC San Diego.

 “I think my mind works differently than most, which is perhaps why I didn’t do well in school,” said Venter, describing himself as “a late bloomer” who almost flunked out of high school.
 “I have a relatively small hippocampus (the brain’s memory bank).
 I can’t remember a thing that’s put in front of me.
 But that’s OK because I don’t need to have all this material memorized.”